 Minor Groove Binder probes (MGB Probes) are double-dye probes forming highly stable duplexes with their targets.
 MGB Probes have a fluorescent reporter dye and a quencher at their 5’ and 3’ ends, respectively.
 The MGB moiety is linked to the Quencher at the 3’ end.
 The minor groove binder increases the Tm of a probe.
 Therefore MGB probes are more specific, more efficient and more sensitive than standard dual-labelled probes.

-Relying on a 30-year expertise in oligonucleotide manufacturing, Eurogentec provides high quality MGB-Eclipse® probes perfectly suited for patient management*.
+Relying on a 35-year expertise in oligonucleotide manufacturing, Eurogentec provides high quality MGB-Eclipse® probes perfectly suited for any application.